 This week, Trin and I watched the movie There Will be Blood.
 It is about an oil tycoon who, on his path to millions, killed a friend, used a child then abandoned him when he was no longer useful.
 He ended up wealthy beyond measure with absolutely no love in his life and no happiness.
 His heart was like a stagnant pond from which nothing flowed.
 I found it incredibly sad.
 This is an extreme case, but the point is, if we live only to satiate our own desires, we end up with most of them being unfulfilled.

 Giving money helps us keep a proper perspective on finances.
-I often hear people say, “Money is the root of all evil”.
+People often say, “Money is the root of all evil.”
 I wholeheartedly disagree.
 The original proverb says that it is the love of money that is the root of all evil.
-That I believe and have seen much evidence of it in this world.
+Money is not the issue, it is the mindset about it.

 Financial freedom begins with understanding what we truly need, having the patience to wait for what we want, and being wealthy in our soul by giving.